 What are we talking about?
 Oh yes.
 Of memories.
 I forgot it.

 Based on current knowledge, memories are divided into two different categories.
 The first stores concrete data such as names, places, faces and other basic information.
-The second involves capturing and retaining the emotions associated with particular memories.
-As a result, scientists began targeting the creation and storage of emotional memories to see if they could be altered or even erased altogether.
+The second involves capturing and maintaining emotions associated with particular memories.
+As a result, scientists began targeting the creation and storage of emotional memories to see if they could be modified or even erased altogether.

 The current study

-In addition, the release adds, although this study was performed on animals, "the researchers hope that the results will eventually allow people with post-traumatic stress disorder (PTSD) to return to leading a more balanced life."
+Furthermore, the statement adds, although this study was performed on animals, “researchers hope that the results will ultimately allow people with post-traumatic stress disorder (PTSD) to return to leading more balanced lives.”

 How the researchers proceeded